sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 ### 10.4.
 Encoding with RNN

-While in feedforward neural network the input is only at the beginning of the chain and the parameter matrix $W$ is different at each layer, in recurrent neural networks the "external input" arrives at each layer and contribute to the argument of the activation function together with the flow of information coming from the previous layer.
+While in feedforward neural network the input is only at the beginning of the chain and the parameter matrix $W$ is different at each layer, in recurrent neural networks the "external input" arrives at each layer and contribute to the argument of the activation function together with the flow of information coming from the previous layer (_recurrent_ refers to this state information that, properly transformed, flows across the various layers).

 One simple implementation of each layer transformation (that here we can see it as an "update") is hence (omitting the offset parameters):